 And what a wonderful idea this is.
 Bland tray tables do not add anything to the in-flight experience.
 In fact I read somewhere that tray tables are the least clean surface on the plane.
 True or not, these tray tables will be worth opening up and will brighten the inflight experience.

 I am surprised that low cost carriers have not yet offered advertising on these blank canvases.
 They are something every flyer focuses on, and if they would pay for a free inflight cup of tea, then I think most flyers would tolerate a pretty picture on our tray tables.

 Tray Table Designs Include:

-Yulia Brodskaya (SEOUL) – Although it may appear painted, Yulia’s portrait of Seoul is crafted entirely with paper.
-This unique style seamlessly captures the flavor of the city, its vibrant colors, and iconic cuisine.
+- Yulia Brodskaya (SEOUL) – Although it may appear painted, Yulia’s portrait of Seoul is crafted entirely with paper.
+This unique style seamlessly captures the flavour of the city, its vibrant colors, and iconic cuisine

 - Ping Zhu (SHANGHAI) – In Ping’s work, we see Shanghai through the prism of the street market, the place where food, commerce and culture bubble over and tell the story of China’s past and present

 - Paola Gracey (TOKYO) – The mesmerizing lights and neon signs of Tokyo take on a life of their own through Paola’s invigorating use of glitter, paint drips and epoxy resin

 COPYRIGHT 2014 - 2023 LUXURY TRAVEL DIARY.
 DUPLICATION OUTSIDE OF LUXURYTRAVELDIARY.COM IS EXPRESSLY FORBIDDEN.

 Note: Posts may be sponsored by the proprietor or brand being appraised.
 All opinions remain our own & are in no way influenced.